EV Savings Calculator

 The cost of driving an electric vehicle versus a gas-powered car differs significantly across fuel, maintenance, insurance, and depreciation.
 While EVs typically have a higher purchase price, they cost substantially less to operate over time.
 The average American drives about 13,500 miles per year, making the per-mile fuel cost difference add up quickly.

-At the national average electricity rate of $0.1663/kWh and the average EV efficiency of 3.5 miles per kWh, driving an EV costs approximately $0.048 per mile in fuel.
+At the current JouleIO EIA baseline of $0.1856/kWh and the average EV efficiency of 3.5 miles per kWh, driving an EV costs approximately $0.053 per mile in electricity.
 Compare that to a 25 MPG gas car at $3.50 per gallon, which costs $0.140 per mile.
-That is a 66% reduction in fuel costs, saving the average driver over $1,110 per year on fuel alone.
+That saves about $1174 per year for 13,500 annual miles before maintenance, insurance, and depreciation differences.

 When you pair an EV with a home solar system, your fuel cost can drop to near zero.
 Use our EV Charging Cost Calculator to determine the exact cost to charge your specific vehicle at home, and check our Electricity Cost Calculator to understand how charging affects your overall electricity bill.